-We invest money earned from advertising and sponsorship back into the community through FSElite, whether that’s through server costs, website development, advert promotions or software procurement, or giveaways.
+We invest money earned from advertising and sponsorship back into the community through FSElite, whether that’s through server costs, website development, advert promotions, software procurement or giveaways.
 Some of our team members are paid for the contributions on a contractual basis to ensure we have a wide-range of content for the community.
 We also sponsor certain events and donate to good causes that promote flight simulation.

 We won’t copy and paste from a press release.
 We always take the information provided and deliver it in a format we feel benefits the community.
 We will continue to offer, unique and unbiased views through editorials, YouTube, and our Podcast.

 We will always post on Facebook, Twitter and other social media.
 What we won’t do is spam and duplicate posts covered by other websites.
 (Unless they stole our content first).

 We have grown since we started and want to continue doing that.
 We’re always seeking innovative ways to do so.
 We’re always going to write articles which please our target audience, as well as encourage new people to stop by.
 We also like to celebrate our successes as it motivates our team to strive to be the best.